How to Apply

-We advise students to start their scholarship research and application process one year before they actually need the money; typically that involves the fall semester and early spring semester of the year before they plan to enroll.
-In general, most University scholarships become available in the winter/spring (December - March) and are for the upcoming school year that begins in the fall.
+- Start early.
+We advise students to start their scholarship research and application process one year before they actually need the money.
+In general, most University scholarship applications go live in the winter/spring (December - March) and are for the upcoming school year that begins in the fall.

 - Reasons why you feel you are a viable candidate for this scholarship

-- Scholarly or vocational accomplishments, honors, special awards, or recognition you have received.
+- Your scholarly or vocational accomplishments, honors, special awards, or recognition you have received

-- Community and school involvement; include leadership positions and/or activities
+- Your community and school involvement, including leadership positions and/or activities

-A letter of recommendation is required for most scholarships and will attest to your qualities, characteristics, and academic promise.
-They are usually written by a professor, employer, or someone with similar authority.
+- Ask for a letter of recommendation.
+A letter of recommendation is required for our scholarships and should speak to your qualities, characteristics, and academic promise.
+They are usually written by a professor, employer, or someone who can speak to your academic and/or professional work.
+You should give your recommender at least 2 weeks' notice.
 Letters of recommendation should be uploaded by the recommender through AcademicWorks.